 Department of English, Rutgers

-Rebecca Walkowitz is a Professor of English at Rutgers University and the Director of Graduate Studies for the Department of English.
-She writes and teaches courses about modernism, twentieth-century British fiction, the contemporary anglophone novel, translation, world literature, and transnational approaches to literary history.
-She is the author of Cosmopolitan Style: Modernism Beyond the Nation (2006) and Born Translated: The Contemporary Novel in an Age of World Literature (2015).
-She is also editor or co-editor of several other books: The Turn to Ethics (2000), Bad Modernisms (2006), Immigrant Fictions (2007), and A New Vocabulary for Global Modernism (2016).
-She has received presitigious fellowships and awards from the Marshall Aid Commemoration Commission, the Jacob K. Javits Program, the American Council of Learned Societies, the National Humanities Center, the Radcliffe Institute, and the University of Wisconsin-Madison.
+Rebecca L. Walkowitz is Professor and Chair in the English Department and Affiliate Faculty in the Comparative Literature Program at Rutgers University.
+She writes and teaches courses about modernism, twentieth-century British fiction, the contemporary Anglophone novel, translation, world literature, and transnational approaches to literary history.
+She is the author of Cosmopolitan Style: Modernism Beyond the Nation (2006) and Born Translated: The Contemporary Novel in an Age of World Literature (2015), and the editor or coeditor of eight books.
+Her work has been translated into Danish, Hungarian, Polish, and Japanese.
 Her current research focuses on the concept of the anglophone and the representation of world languages in contemporary writing.
+She served as President of the Modernist Studies Association in 2014-2015.